danzure/terraform-azure/README.md

 ## Contributing

-Feel free to contribute to this repository by submitting issues or pull requests.
-Your contributions are greatly appreciated!
+If you would like to contribute to this repository, please fork the repository and submit a pull request with your changes.
+I welcome any contributions that improve any of the configurations listed within this repoisitory.

+## Authors

+Daniel Powley

+## Contact

+For any questions or feedback, please reach out to me either email: [danielpowley92@outlook.com](mailto:danielpowley92@outlook.com) or via LinkedIn: [https://www.linkedin.com/in/danielpowley92]

-## License
+# License

 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

-## Contact

-For any questions or feedback, please reach out to me at [danielpowley92@outlook.com](mailto:danielpowley92@outlook.com).

-Happy Terraforming!